 On July 22, 2015, DEC and DEP filed a joint motion requesting that the Commission extend the current deadlines as follows: (1) electric utility and intervenor reply comments from July 27, 2015, to August 7, 2015; and (2) proposed orders from August 24, 2015, to September 4, 2015.
-By Order dated July 24, 2015, the Presiding Commissioner extended the deadlines as requested.
+By Order dated July 24, 2015, the Presiding Commissioner granted the motion and extended the deadlines as requested.

 On August 31, 2015, the Public Staff filed a motion requesting that the Commission extend the deadline for proposed orders from September 4, 2015, to September 18, 2015.
-By Order dated September 1, 2015, the Presiding Commissioner extended the deadline as requested.
+By Order dated September 1, 2015, the Presiding Commissioner granted the motion and extended the deadline as requested.

 On September 9, 2015, the Public Staff filed a letter describing its discussions with DEC, DEP, DNCP, and NCSEA to resolve or narrow differences regarding the development of a form that would establish that a qualified facility had made a commitment to sell its output to a utility, the second prong of the Commission's test for establishment of a legally enforceable obligation (LEO).
-The Public Staff indicated that these parties had reached agreement on Sections 1-4 of DNCP's Notice of Commitment Form filed with its Reply Comments, but had not reached resolution on Sections 5 and 6.
-The Public Staff stated that these parties would address the unresolved issues regarding the LEO form in their proposed orders.
+The Public Staff indicated that these parties had reached agreement on Sections 1-4 of DNCP's proposed Notice of Commitment Form filed with its Reply Comments, but had not reached resolution on Sections 5 and 6.
+The Public Staff stated that the parties named in the letter would address the unresolved issues regarding the LEO form in their proposed orders.

 On September 17, 2015, DEC and DEP filed a letter advising the Commission of their settlement of several issues with NCSEA involving termination rights, the deadline for achieving commercial operation and commencement of term, and the inclusion of interconnection terms in the Terms and Conditions.
-DEC and DEP also filed a second letter on September 17, 2015, which included a indicating that they and DNCP had discussed proposed language to be contained in Sections 5 and 6 of their respective Notice of Commitment Forms.
-DEC and DEP included a proposed Notice of Commitment Form for their use, as well as a revised Notice of Commitment Form on behalf of DNCP.
+DEC and DEP also filed a second letter on September 17, 2015, indicating that they and DNCP had discussed proposed language to be contained in Sections 5 and 6 of the Notice of Commitment Forms and had determined that these sections would necessitate DNCP's using a form separate and distinct from the one to be used by DEC and DEP.
+In its letter, DEC and DEP included a proposed Notice of Commitment Form which they would use, as well as a revised proposed Notice of Commitment Form which DNCP would use.